MikaelQuinto/Introduction-to-CS/README.md

 Numeric systems are the basis of how computers operate.
 The most common ones are:

-Binary System: Used in computers, it is based on two digits (0 and 1) to represent data.
+- **Binary System:** Used in computers, it is based on two digits (0 and 1) to represent data.
 All digital processing is reduced to operations with binary numbers.
-Decimal System: The system we use daily, based on ten digits (0-9).
+- **Decimal System:** The system we use daily, based on ten digits (0-9).
-Hexadecimal System: Used in programming and hardware design, it represents numbers in base 16, using digits from 0 to 9 and letters from A to F (A = 10, B = 11, etc.).
+- **Hexadecimal System:** Used in programming and hardware design, it represents numbers in base 16, using digits from 0 to 9 and letters from A to F (A = 10, B = 11, etc.).

 Numeric systems facilitate efficient data processing and storage in electronic devices.

-## 2.5.
-Servers
+## Servers
 A server is a computer system that provides resources, data, and services to other devices connected to a network, called clients.
 Servers are fundamental to modern technological infrastructure, supporting web applications, databases, and cloud services.

 **Location of Servers of Global Technology Companies**
 Major tech companies distribute their servers in data centers strategically located around the world to optimize speed, reliability, and access to their services.
 Common data center locations include:

-- United States: Silicon Valley, Virginia, and areas like Texas and North Carolina.
+- **United States:** Silicon Valley, Virginia, and areas like Texas and North Carolina.
-- Europe: Netherlands, Ireland, Germany, and Sweden.
+- **Europe:** Netherlands, Ireland, Germany, and Sweden.
-- Asia: Singapore, Hong Kong, Japan, and South Korea.
+- **Asia:** Singapore, Hong Kong, Japan, and South Korea.
-- Latin America: Brazil and Chile.
+- **Latin America:** Brazil and Chile.

 Global companies maintain data centers on multiple continents to ensure the availability and redundancy of their services worldwide.

 In summary, hardware and numeric systems are the pillars of modern technological infrastructure.
 Together with logic gates and logical operations, they enable computational systems to perform complex tasks.
 Leading tech companies leverage these technologies with distributed servers to provide efficient global services.